timcdlucas/translucent_interpretable_ML_review/translucent_plan.md

 little statistical backing e.g. se of linear terms

 2. why we would want to interpret machine learning models
-- mostly interpretable machine learning is part of model verification/robustness/regulation @[ molnar]
+- mostly interpretable machine learning is part of model verification/robustness/regulation [@ molnar]
 - this is useful in ecology
 - policy requires robust models etc.
 - biases could affect conservation outcomes

 3. but within ecology, the greater use is to use it for interpretation per se
-- typical statistics is not at interpretable as we often pretend. m closed etc. @[Simpson? gelman? lyddon2018nonparametric]
+- typical statistics is not at interpretable as we often pretend. m closed etc. [@Simpson? gelman? @lyddon2018nonparametric]
 - partially a move from prediction to exploration or inference
 - why do this with machine learning?
   - non parametric variable selection is important!